pgbouncer/pgbouncer.github.io/features.md

      Transaction pooling
      :  A server connection is assigned to a client only during a transaction.
-When PgBouncer notices that the transaction is over, the server will be put back into the pool.
+When PgBouncer notices that the transaction is over, the server connection will be put back into the pool.

         This mode breaks a few session-based features of PostgreSQL.
         You can use it only when the application cooperates by not